Precision and Recall in Machine Learning

 Conclusion

-To conclude, in this tutorial, we saw how to evaluate a classification model, especially focussing on precision and recall, and find a balance between them.
-Also, we explain how to represent our model performance using different metrics and a confusion matrix.
+To conclude, this tutorial showed how to evaluate a classification model, especially one that focuses on precision and recall, and find a balance between them.
+We also explained how to represent our model performance using different metrics and a confusion matrix.

 Here is an additional article for you to understand evaluation metrics- 11 Important Model Evaluation Metrics for Machine Learning Everyone should know